mochixlb/starcrawler/README.md

 # Star Crawler

-Create your own cinematic opening crawl animation.
+Create and share your own cinematic opening crawl animation.
 Because sometimes you need to announce your epic tale in yellow text scrolling through space.

 ## What It Does